Francisco de Mascarenhas

-Francisco de Mascarenhas was the 1st count of Vila da Horta, the 1st count of Santa Cruz and the 13th viceroy of Portuguese controlled India from 1581 until 1584, captain of donatary of the islands of Flores and Corvo.
+D. Francisco de Mascarenhas, 1st Count of Vila da Horta and 1st Count of Santa Cruz (1530 – 4 September 1608) was a Portuguese nobleman and colonial administrator who was the 13th viceroy of India from 1581 to 1584.
+He was also a donatary captain of the islands of Flores and Corvo.

 Titles

 The Count of Vila da Horta was a title created by Philip I of Portugal in 1580 in favour of Francisco.
 The first count was lost the captaincy of the island of Faial and demanded with the Royal Family, Philip I substituted the title with the count of Santa Cruz conceded the title as a captaincy of donatary in the islands of Corvo and Flores.

 Count of Santa Cruz (in Portuguese Conde de Santa Cruz) was a Portuguese title of nobility created by a royal decree of King Philip I of Portugal, dated from October 3, 1593, and granted to Francisco de Mascarenhas (1530-1608), nephew of Dom Pedro de Mascarenhas, 6th Viceroy of Portuguese India.

 Through a remarkable marriage policy, this family inherited several other titles and estates, such as Marquis of Gouveia in 1686, and Duke of Aveiro in 1745.